SinghTushar20/Learn-to-Code/03-Data Structures, Algorithms and CP/0-C++ (Language)/01. Introduction(MUST)/Readme.md

   - e.g. cling directly interprets C++ code without compiling.

 - To give compiler vendors greater freedom, the C++ standards committee decided not to dictate the implementation of name mangling, exception handling, and other implementation-specific features(remember OpenGL and Khronoss group).
 The downside of this decision is that object code produced by different compilers is expected to be incompatible.

+# Makefiles

+Makefile is a program building tool which runs on Unix, Linux, and their flavors.
+It aids in simplifying building program executables that may need various modules.
+To determine how the modules need to be compiled or recompiled together, **make** takes the help of user-defined makefiles.

+## Motivation

+For a large project where we have thousands of source code files, it becomes difficult to maintain the binary builds.

+Compiling the source code files can be tiring, especially when you have to include several source files and type the compiling command every time you need to compile.
+Makefiles are the solution to simplify this task.

+Makefiles are special format files that help build and manage the projects automatically.
+The **make** command allows you to manage large programs or groups of programs.

+## Make VS CMake

 # How to approch a Problem